tommeschberlin/mysql-wb-manage-sqlite/README.md

 1) **Copy complete rows**
    Works fine for all unchanged tables of your database
 2) **Copy rows column by column matching their names**
    Matches the column names of changed tables and puts the data in.
-Thus you can alter table defintions by adding or removing table columns.
+Thus you can alter table defintions by adding, moving or removing table columns.
-2) **Copy rows column by column matching their name or footprint**  (concept is clear, planned to come in the near future) Tries to guess renamed columns by their type/position footprint in the column order.
-This works safe if you change only one column name per db-update.
-Not changing order and type will also work perfect.
+3) **Copy complete rows even when columnames has changed **
+   Check if column names have changed, but not their order at all.
+Data of columns with changed column name will be kept.

 ## Restrictions / Problems

-1) the SQLite ODBC driver causes problems at import to ms-access if tables contain indicees for foreign keys, so indexes are leaved out from database creation
+1) the SQLite ODBC driver causes problems at import to ms-access if tables contain indicees for foreign keys, because of MYSQL Workbench will put into a '.' the names.
+This '.' will be automatically replaced by a '_'
 2) Creation of SQL code works not for **`TIMESTAMP UPDATE`**, therefore do not use auto updating timstamps for now
 3) If changing of a column type leads to a more restricive type, you should alter your data before changing the type
-4) Changing the name of tables for existing db's is not supported for now
+4) Changing the name of tables for existing db's is not supported for now.
+You have to backup/restore tabledata by yourself
-5) Changing the name of table columns for existing db's is not supported for now

 ## License